Pull&Bear

-Pull&Bear ([pul am ˈbeɾ]) is a Spanish-French clothing and accessories retailer based in Narón, A Coruña, Galicia founded in 1991.
+Pull&Bear ([pul am ˈbeɾ]) is a Spanish clothing and accessories retailer based in Narón, A Coruña, Galicia, founded in 1991.
 It is part of Inditex, owner of Zara and Bershka brands.

 History

-The chain was established in 1991 due to the diversification of Inditex's commercial objective, which at that time only had Zara stores.
-It started out as a brand only for the male public, but after a few years of its creation it introduced a collection for girls in 1998 that has equaled the male line in sales.
+The chain was established in 1991 due to the diversification of Inditex's commercial objective, which at that time had only Zara stores.
+It started out as a brand only for the male public, but after a few years of its creation, it introduced a collection for girls in 1998 that has equaled the male line in sales.

 In 2010, the brand introduced a new logo and rebranded its European stores.

 In February 2019, Pull&Bear partnered with the sports brand Umbro to jointly launch a line of sportswear products.

-In March of 2022, Pull&Bear ceased operations in Russia in support of Ukraine.
+In March 2022, Pull&Bear ceased operations in Russia in support of Ukraine.

 Description

 Pull&Bear specializes in manufacturing and selling urban style clothing and accessories.
-The brand uses the US popular culture in its product design.
+The brand uses US popular culture in its product design.

 New product lines introduced in stores have diversified the range of products available in Pull&Bear outlets.
-These new lines include; music, technology, video games and video images mixed in with the clothing.
+These new lines include; music, technology, video games and video images mixed in with clothing.
 Pull&Bear introduced the "XDYE" line in 1998, a more sporty and hi-tech line of clothes linked to the icons of 21st-century youth culture.